AltspaceVR/altspacevr-project-unity-cursor/README.md

 - Is the code well structured, easy to read and understand, and organized well?

-This project should take approximately 5-15 hours to complete, and should be completed within a week of forking this repo.
+This project should take approximately 5-15 hours to complete.
 To work on the project:

 - Fork and clone the repo.
 - Open up the Unity project in `Project`, and work there.
 This project was built in Unity 4.6, so if you are using Unity 5 you may need to migrate the project or [download and install 4.6](https://unity3d.com/get-unity/download/archive).